Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Example: Modeling Data from Bike Sharing Systems

 Since the attributes \emph{atemp} and \emph{temp} are highly correlated, we included only \emph{atemp} in the model.
 We kept control variables such as \emph{holiday} and \emph{weathersit} as parametric terms and included other continuous variables of interest such as \emph{hum} and \emph{windspeed} as nonparametric components.

 For this study we have only considered the January 2012 data.
 The same analysis can be repeated for every month or for every season.
-Since we have two outcome variables of interest we fit two models to this data.
+Since we have two dependent variables of interest we fit two models to this data.
 The first model is for the number of hourly rentals for registered users and the second model is for the number of hourly rentals for casual users.
-For the sake of comparison we also fit a Poisson GAM.
-The coefficient significance results are described in Tables \ref{tab:bike-jan-reg} and \ref{tab:bike-jan-cas}.
-For brevity we did not include the coefficient significance results for the parametric components as they are all significant and similar across both the CMP and Poisson additive models.
-However, for the nonparametric components, the results are different for the CMP and Poisson GAMs.
-From Table \ref{tab:bike-jan-reg} (model for registered users), it can be observed that while the Poisson GAM declared all the variables as significant, the CMP GAM only considered \emph{day} as significant.
-Since the data is highly over dispersed, as can be observed from the large negative value for $\gamma_0$ ($< 0$ over dispersion; $>0$ under dispersion), the CMP GAM fit is better than the Poisson fit.
-The AIC value for CMP GAM is almost one third of that from the Poisson GAM, thereby emphasizing the need for the more flexible CMP additive model.
+For the sake of comparison we also fit a Poisson GAM and NB GAM using the \emph{mgcv} \cite{woo07} package.
+As in the simulation study in Section \ref{sec-simulation-gam}, we made sure that both the Poisson and NB GAMs are estimated via the \emph{performance iteration} algorithm.

-Similar results are seen in the Table \ref{tab:bike-jan-cas} which models the number of rentals for casual users.
-Again, in the Poisson GAM declared all the variables are significant, while in the CMP GAM \emph{atemp} is insignificant.
-Similar to the registered users case, the data is highly over dispersed.
-These results therefore also highlight potential inference errors when fitting a Poisson additive model in the case of data with excessive dispersion.
+The coefficient significance results are described in Table \ref{tab:bike-jan-reg-cas}.
+For brevity we did not include the coefficient significance results for the parametric components.
+We only reported the results for the non parametric components and the findings from these are similar to the findings from the parametric part.
+From the registered users results in Table \ref{tab:bike-jan-reg-cas}, it can be observed that while in CMP GAM all the smooth variables are significant, in CMP and NB GAM the smooth variable \emph{windspeed} is not significant.
+Since the data exhibits high levels of dispersion, which is evident from $\gamma_0$ ($<0$ over dispersion; $>0$ under dispersion), the significance results from NB GAM and CMP are similar.
+Based on the $AIC$ values, not surprisingly, both CMP and NB GAM fit better than Poisson GAM.

-To provide a more meaningful interpretation we use partial plots.
-The partial plots for the CMP additive model are shown in Figures \ref{fig:reg-jan}-\ref{fig:cas-jan}.
-For registered users, the smooth \emph{day} is the only significant term among nonparametric smooth terms.
-It shows an increasing trend with a bump around January 15 and a decreasing trend at the month end.
+Similar results are seen in Table \ref{tab:bike-jan-reg-cas} for the casual users.
+In Poisson GAM all the smooth variables are significant whereas in CMP GAM and NB GAM the smooth variable \emph{windspeed} is not significant.
+Similar to the registered users, the data is over dispersed.
+These results therefore also highlight potential inference errors when fitting a Poisson GAM to data with excessive dispersion.